Creating interactive objects

 Play video/Play audio

-Use to upload video or audio content to the tour.
-Upload file and select popup window size for video.
+Use this action to upload video or audio content directly to the tour.
+Upload the file and select the popup window size for the video.

-In our example we want to travel to a different tour by pressing interactive object.
+Let’s go back to our example with the door and complete it, by adding an action.
+In our example we wanted to travel to a different tour by pressing an interactive object.
 This is what action settings will look like:

-This is just a single example of what you can do with an overlay system.
-Use these tools creatively to get the most out of your 3d scenes.
+This is just a suggestion of what you can do with an overlay system.
+Use these tools creatively to get the most out of your projects!